ruano-a/symfonyCollectionJs/README.md

 Jquery (1.12.4 or more should be fine, unclear)

 # Note
+Currently, the indexes are maintained only in the attributes (id, name, for); since it is the common case.
+If you want to do more, you should use the callbacks.
 I'm not that much a fan of how I maintained the indexes after a removal / add in middle / move.
 If someone has a better / simpler way, I'm interested (I didn't want to make the user add data in the form or something like that).

 For advances features, you should use the plugin of ninsuo.